dotnet/csharplang/proposals/init.md

 support `readonly` and hence an attribute serves fine as a way to alert them that write access can be extended in certain circumstances.

+**Resolution**
+The feature will use a modreq to encode the property `init` setter.
+The compelling factors were (in no particular order):

+1. Desire to discourage older compilers from violating `init` semantics
+1. Desire to make adding or removing `init` in a `virtual` declaratio or `interface` both a source and binary breaking change.

+Given there was also no significant support for removing `init` to be a binary compatible change it made the choice of using modreq straight forward.

 ### init vs. initonly
 Syntax debate time.

+**Resolution**
+There was no other syntax which was overwelming favored in LDM.
+For the time being we will be moving forward with the initial design laid out in this document.
+This may change as the feature progresses and LDM members have time to digest the design here.

 ### Warn on failed init
 Consider the following scenario.
 A type declares an `init` only member which